nvanlaerebeke/container-docs-daux.io/README.md

 make build
 ```

+This will result in a local image tagged with the specified parameters(or default).
+See the 'Additional Options' section for more information about the available options.

+To push the image to the repository use the command below.

 ## Pushing the image to a repository

-The included makefile can also push the build image.
+The included makefile can also push the build image, first the container is build with the given options and once build it is pushed to the repository.

 To build and push, run:

 ```